Advice for People with Animals

 Visit the museums website for further details, including opening hours, and information on the new ways that services are being offered:

 Skidby Mill will reopen on Monday, 20 July.

-East Riding Archives Service, based at the Treasure House in Beverley, will reopen on Monday, 6 July.
+The East Riding Archives service is based at the Treasure House in Beverley.

-In the first phase of reopening, it will only be possible to consult documents by appointment.
+It is only possible to consult documents, use an archives computer or microfiche reader by appointment.
+Please give 24 hours notice.
 Customers who would like to deposit or donate records will also need to contact the team to make an appointment before bringing in the records.